 How can something that involves hiking for several miles every day be construed as a luxury story?
 On the Queen Charlotte track we stayed in luxury resorts and boutique hotels every night.

 We carried our small day packs along the trail each day and enjoyed the New Zealand coastal scenery while someone else transported our luggage to the resort.
-At the end of each day of hiking, we arrived - tired, sweaty, and often muddy - at a new resort, complete with hot showers, gourmet food, and comfortable beds.
+At the end of each day of hiking, we arrived - tired, sweaty, and muddy - at a new resort, complete with hot showers, gourmet food, and comfortable beds.
 What could be better?

 If you love hiking, this was real luxury.
 But not everyone loves hiking, so I knew it wasn’t a story for the masses.
 Instead, I pitched the story to hiking magazines and sold it to publications in New Zealand and the UK.